-The Shares of any member may be transferred by instrument in writing in any usual or common form or any other form which the Directors may approve.
+The Shares of any member may be transferred by instrument in writing in any usual or common form or any other form which the Directors in consultation with the Manager may approve.
 Subject to certain exceptions in the case of Irish Residents and US Persons or certain other categories of persons specified in Part IX and with respect to US Benefit Plan Investors, the Shares representing each Fund of the Company are freely transferable and entitled to participate equally in the profits and dividends of the Fund to which they relate and in its assets upon liquidation.